juanknebel/scripts-yoga-900-13ISK/README.md

     *) "rotate-normal.sh" to rotate in normal mode.
 This scripts enable the keyboard and trackpad.

+    *) "movie-mode.sh" set up the laptop in movie mode: keyboard and trackpad disable.

 To activate Fn+F6 to conmute the trackpad you need to (with root acces like sudo):